jisujit/dev-workflow-generator/USER_GUIDE.md

 .\.dev-workflow\startup-dev-session.ps1
 ```
 This script:
-- Checks if dependencies are installed
+- Checks if your dependencies are installed
-- Shows project information
+- Shows your project information
-- Provides commands to start dev server
+- Provides commands to start your dev server
 - Displays the development URL

 **Check Status:**